Men's Health: Awards and honors

-In 2013 Men's Health won the James Beard Foundation Book, Broadcast and Journalism Awards for Cooking/Recipes/Instruction and Food Coverage in General Interest Publication categories.
+In 2013, Men's Health won the James Beard Foundation Book, Broadcast, and Journalism Awards for Cooking/Recipes/Instruction and Food Coverage in General Interest Publication categories.
 The brand was recognized as one of min’s Top 20 Magazines on Twitter and the Men's Health "Guy Gourmet" Twitter account was included in the TIME 140 Best Twitter Feeds of 2013.
 Men's Health won min's Best of the Web award for Overall Digital Excellence and FAME's Best Series of Events Award for its URBANATHALON series.
 The brand was included in iMonitor's Best Magazine Apps for iPad list.

-In 2015 Men's Health won first place in the Service category for the American Society of Journalists and Authors (ASJA)'s Writing Awards for the article "Clucked" by Rachael Moeller Gorman, a min Best of the Web & Digital Award in the “Integration with Print” category, and a FOLIO: Marketing Award in the “Integrated Program” category for the Men’s Health Next Top Trainer Program.
+In 2015, Men's Health won first place in the Service category for the American Society of Journalists and Authors (ASJA)'s Writing Awards for the article "Clucked" by Rachael Moeller Gorman, a min Best of the Web & Digital Award in the “Integration with Print” category, and a FOLIO: Marketing Award in the “Integrated Program” category for the Men’s Health Next Top Trainer Program.
 The magazine also won in the "Lifestyle" category for the American Society of Magazine Editors' Best Cover Awards for its November 2014 cover.
 It was named Reader’s Choice for men's health/fitness magazines in Adweek's 2013, 2014 and 2015 Hot List, and both Editor's Choice and Reader's Choice for the 2016 Hot List.

 It was also recognized in 2017 as an Ad Age magazine of the year.
 In March 2017 Men's Health was named a Print Medal Finalist for the Society of Publication Designers' Annual Design Competition Awards; it was also nominated in 2015 and 2016.

 In 2018, Rodale was acquired by Hearst and Men's Health was moved to New York City.

 Global editions

 Although Men's Health was founded in the US, its international editions have made it the world's largest men's magazine brand.
 These magazines reach over 71 million readers worldwide.
 Men's Health is published in 35 editions.

 International editions account for over 80% of the magazine's trade volume.
 In each market, local editors commission or purchase articles for their own market and share content with US and other editions.
 The selected articles are then translated and edited by local staffers to make them match the style of the American edition.
-Usually, these editions started out as translations of the US version of the magazine, but over time many non-US editions became unique, providing material more pertinent to local readers.
+Usually, these editions started as translations of the US version of the magazine, but over time many non-US editions became unique, providing material more pertinent to local readers.